seanox/devwex/manuals/configuration.md

     <td></td>
     <td>ALWAYS</td>
     <td>
-      The filter always responds.<br>
+      The filter always responds.
 The specification of function and value is not required for this condition.
     </td>
   </tr>
   <tr>